NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/ShearBuilding9.rst

 .. note::

    The user has the option when using the OpenSees SIM application to provide no postprocess script (in which case the main script must create a ``results.out`` file containing a single line with as many space separated numbers as QoI) or the user may provide a Python script that also performs the postprocessing.
 An example of a postprocessing Python script is `postprocess.py <https://github.com/NHERI-SimCenter/WE-UQ/blob/master/examples/9story/postprocess.py>`_.
-The python script at present only responds to nodal displacements.
+The Python script at present only responds to nodal displacements.

    .. literalinclude:: postprocess.py
       :language: python